navassha/navassha/README.md

-- 👋 Hi, I’m navassha
+- 👋 Hi, I’m Navas Shareef
-- 👀 I’m interested in coding
+- 👀 I’m interested in Building apps and websites
-- 🌱 I’m currently Working
+- 🌱 I’m currently Working and freelancing
 - 💞️ I’m looking to collaborate on freelance projects
 - 📫 How to reach me on instagram ig: navvs.n